yuanshunning/pickit-docs/docs/robot-integrations/universal-robots/scripts/universal_robots_example_program.rst

           pickit_socket_close()

-Lines 9 and 35 open and close a socket connection with Pick-it respectively.
+Lines 9 and 35 open and close a socket connection with Pickit respectively.

 .. code-block:: bash

           Loop pickit_is_running()

-This line indicates that, as long as Pick-it is running (i.e., the **RUN button** is active), the code inside its scope will be executed repeatedly.
+This line indicates that, as long as Pickit is running (i.e., the **RUN button** is active), the code inside its scope will be executed repeatedly.